Ms Allison Spencer Hartnett

 My research interests include inequality and redistribution, institutional change, the political economy of development, authoritarian politics, and the Middle East and North Africa.
 I am particularly interested in Jordan and Iraq have conducted fieldwork in Jordan, Egypt, and Morocco.

 I hold an MPhil in Modern Middle Eastern Studies (2013) from St. Antony's College, University of Oxford and a BA from Boston University (2009).
 Both my MPhil and BA dissertations were awarded distinction by their respective departments.
-My professional experience includes consultancy work on fragile states and rural economies for organizations such as the UK Department for International Development and the Islamic Development Bank.
+My professional experience includes consultancy work on fragile states and rural economies for organizations such as the UK Department for International Development.

 Teaching specialism, interests and experience